Khurshidbanu Natavan: Khurshidbanu Natavans Tomb

-Natavan died in Shusha on October 2, 1897.
+Natavan died in Shusha on 2 October 1897.
 She was buried in Aghdam in the Imarat Cemetery.
 After the occupation of Agdam District by Armenian forces following the First Nagorno-Karabakh war, her tomb was damaged.
 In January 2021, after control of the district was returned to Azerbaijan following the 2020 Nagorno-Karabakh war, French-Iranian Azerbaijani photojournalist Reza Deghati during his visit to Aghdam reported that the cemetery was destroyed and claimed that the tomb of Khurshidbanu Natavan was looted and her bones are missing.

 Monument in Shusha

-According to the Azerbaijani government, a Soviet-era monument of Natavan in Shusha by sculptress Hayat Abdullayeva, and other famous monuments of Karabakh Azerbaijanis including Hajibekov and Bulbul, which once decorated the central streets of Shusha, were severely damaged and dismantled by Armenian forces.
+According to the Azerbaijani government, a Soviet-era monument of Natavan in Shusha by sculptor Hayat Abdullayeva, and other famous monuments of Karabakh Azerbaijanis including Hajibekov and Bulbul, which once decorated the central streets of Shusha, were severely damaged and dismantled by Armenian forces.
 Polad Bulbuloghlu, then the Minister of Culture of Azerbaijan bought the bronze busts from a Georgian scrap metal yard and transported them to Baku.

 Thomas de Waal who saw the monuments in Baku, wrote:

 "I saw the three bronze heads, forlorn and pocked with bullets, lying in the courtyard of the headquarters of the Red Cross in the center of Baku: the poet Natevan, an earnest girl in a head scarf reading a book, missing a thumb; the composer Hajibekov, a bullet-ridden gentleman in double-breasted suit and broken spectacles; and Bul Bul, a famous singer with a serious domed bronze forehead".

 The monuments were kept in the yard of the Azerbaijani Museum of Arts in Baku for many years, with Natavan's bust returning to Shusha on 16 January 2021 after the city's recapture by Azerbaijan.